 (d) SELECT R.* FROM R, S WHERE R.a = S.a AND is unique R

 Answer: (c).
 The IN version keeps each row of R once if its a value appears anywhere in S, without multiplying.
-A plain join duplicates an R row for every match in S, and DISTINCT would wrongly strip genuine duplicates already in R. Joining against the distinct a values of S reproduces IN exactly (see the solved page).
+A plain join duplicates an R row for every match in S, and DISTINCT would wrongly strip genuine duplicates already in R. Joining against the distinct a values of S reproduces IN exactly (see the full solution).

 Q11.
 For book(title, price) with distinct prices, what does this list: SELECT title FROM book B WHERE (SELECT COUNT(*) FROM book T WHERE T.price > B.price) < 5?
 (GATE 2005)